AnkitP2000/Nasdaq-Vwap-Project/README.md

 Place your ITCH data file into the project directory.

 3. Run the VWAP Calculation:
-Navigate to the directory containing the Vwap.py file.
+Navigate to the directory containing the vwap.py file.
-Execute the script using Python: python Vwap.py
+Execute the script using Python: python vwap.py

-The output will be saved in a file named Vwap_output.txt.
+The output will be saved in a file named vwap__output.txt.
 The results are sorted hourly.
-To view results for different times, scroll through the Vwap_output.txt file.
+To view results for different times, scroll through the vwap__output.txt file.